aandroide/installer/README.md

 <br>
 ## The purpose of this addon is to automate the installation of iptvclient on kodi based on the platform used.
 <br>
+<p>On Linux systems, the Sudo password will be requested in order to start the script which will automatically install the necessary dependencies.</p>
 <p> This addon is compatible with the following devices:</p>
 1. Windows
 <br>